ClausKlein/cmake-init-modules/HACKING.md

 can see what these correspond to in the [`CMakePresets.json`](CMakePresets.json) file.

-`CMakeUserPresets.json` is also the perfect place in which you can put all sorts of things that you would otherwise want to pass to the configure command in the terminal.
+[`CMakeUserPresets.json`](.CMakeUserPresets.json) file is also the perfect place in which you can put all sorts of things that you would otherwise want to pass to the configure command in the terminal.

 > **Note**
 > Some editors are pretty greedy with how they open projects with presets.